Michael Collins (Irish leader): Northern Ireland

-However, in early August, Collins wrote to Cosgrave: "I am forced to the conclusion that we may yet have to fight the British in the north-east".
+However, in early August 1922, Collins wrote to Cosgrave: "I am forced to the conclusion that we may yet have to fight the British in the north-east".
 At the same time, he told northern IRA officers he would "use the political arm against Craig so long as it is of use.
 If that fails, the treaty can go to hell and we will all start again".
+Collins was deeply concerned by anti-Catholic attacks in newly formed Northern Ireland.
+Lloyd George stated that Collins "would talk of nothing else" and was behaved like "a wild animal a mustang" when discussing the anti-Catholic attacks that were currently taking place in Ulster.

 After the death of Collins, aid from the Provisional Government to the northern IRA was cut off.
 Belfast Brigade (IRA) leader Roger McCorley stated: "When Collins was killed the northern element [of the IRA] gave up all hope".